High-low analysis and small cap decoupling over non-Archimedean local fields: Introduction

 We briefly mention the classification of local fields, to supply examples of the fields we will be working over.
 Any nondiscrete locally compact topological field $\K$ whose topology is induced by an absolute value (i.e. a multiplicative norm), is necessarily one of the following: \begin{enumerate}[label=(\alph*)] \item $\K=\R,\C$ (i.e. the Archimedean cases); \item $\K=\Q_p$, for some prime $p$, or a finite extension thereof; or \item $\K=\F_{p^n}\llparen t\rrparen$, for some prime $p$ and natural $n$. \end{enumerate} We will restrict our attention to cases (b), (c), i.e. the non-Archimedean local fields of characteristic $0$, resp. $p>2$.
 The reader will generally benefit from imagining the cases $\Q_p,\F_p\llparen t\rrparen$ with $p>2$.

 We also mention the utility in tracking dependence on $\bf{p}$ in the above theorems.
 Over the reals, Fourier-analytic methods for counting solutions to Diophantine equations frequently entail a subpolynomial loss in the diameter of the variable set.
-For instance, the Bourgain-Demeter-Guth resolution \cite{bourgain2016proof} of the main conjecture of Vinogradov's mean value theorem shows the particular result
+For instance, the Bourgain--Demeter--Guth resolution \cite{bourgain2016proof} of the main conjecture of Vinogradov's mean value theorem shows the particular result

 whenever $\cal{A}\subseteq\Z$ has $\#\cal{A}=A$.
 Here we use the usual notation of

 for each $s,k\in\N$.
 If we instead use the $p$-adic decoupling theorem for the moment curve (Theorem 6.1 of \cite{johnsrude2024restricted}), we obtain the alternate estimate